zack-bitcoin/amoveo/docs/design/sortition_chains_implementation.md

 5) sortition chain state root

 * records the state root of the sortition chain.
 This is how users who own value in that sortition chain can create proofs that they own value in it, the proof is connected to these state roots.
+* records the merkel root of a tree of signed sortition_roots from descendent sortition chains.
+This way your descendents don't have to post on-chain.

 New Merkel Tree Data Structures in the Consensus State